 The superior rooms have been newly built for 2018.
 They are situated next to the main building above the new dining room (also renovated for 2018).
 The rooms are more spacious and offer views of the terrace, swimming pool and vineyards from their balconies.
 The superior rooms can accommodate up to 4 people.

-There is also a junior suite available, please ask your Sales Consultant for more information.
+There is also a junior suite available, please ask your Travel Advisor for more information.
 Cots are provided free of charge in every room.

-The restaurant serves Mediterranean food where you can sample typical Mallorcan dishes.
+The restaurant serves Mediterranean food where you can sample typical Majorcan dishes.
 Breakfast is continental - help yourself to cereal, rolls, meats, cheeses, croissants, a selection of juices and coffee.
 At breakfast you are given a form from which to select your lunch and dinner choices - both meals are three course and the finca is licenced with a full bar open all day.

 The finca has its own 5m x 11m swimming pool; cycles are available for hire onsite and there is a spa at the finca which is also available.
 Please note that SPA facilities are not available in June.
 There is free WiFi for guests

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.